 Secure Access Service Edge (SASE)

-Mobile cyber attacks have accelerated in the backdrop of the COVID-19 pandemic and this trend expected to continue.
+Mobile cyberattacks have accelerated in the backdrop of the COVID-19 pandemic and this trend is expected to continue.
 Mobile devices are vulnerable to spyware which is used to snoop encrypted messages and private data of users.
 Malware and viruses are a big security concern for mobile users.
 The increased use of mobile banking applications has made mobile devices an attractive hacking prospect for cyber-criminals.

-It’s imperative for organisations to protect their infrastructure through continuous risk analysis and mitigation to achieve high compliance and security from external and internal threats.
-At Alkye, we help clients to identify, analyse, and manage risks to protect their assets and equip them with the necessary skills to become a benchmark in a competitive environment.
+It’s imperative for organizations to protect their infrastructure through continuous risk analysis and mitigation to achieve high compliance and security from external and internal threats.
+At Alkye, we help clients to identify, analyze, and manage risks to protect their assets and equip them with the necessary skills to become a benchmark in a competitive environment.